zotune/auto-install/README.md

 _64-bit operating system and installers are prioritized.
 Not for Mac OS or Linux._

 <a href="https://www.buymeacoffee.com/adore" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-**One of the installers I tried did not run silently:**
-Create an [issue](https://github.com/zotune/auto-install/issues).
-Describe the problem and be sure to include `strings2.txt` which should have been created next to `auto-install.ahk` when it scanned for silent install parameters.